smartcontractkit/documentation/docs/Introduction/getting-started/conceptual-overview.md

 **Deploying** a smart contract is the process of pushing the code to the blockchain, at which point it resides with an on-chain address.
 Once it's deployed, the code cannot be changed and is said to be *immutable*.

 As long as the address is known, its functions can be called through an interface, on [Etherscan](https://etherscan.io/), or through a library like [web3js](https://web3js.readthedocs.io/), [web3py](https://web3py.readthedocs.io/), [ethers](https://docs.ethers.io), and more.
 Contracts can also be written to interact with other contracts on the blockchain.

+## What is a LINK token?

+The LINK token is an ERC677 token that inherits functionality from the [ERC20 token standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) and allows token transfers to contain a data payload.
+It is used to pay node operators for retrieving data for smart contracts and also for deposits placed by node operators as required by contract creators.

+Any wallet that handles ERC20 tokens can store LINK tokens.
+The ERC677 token standard that the LINK token implements still retains all functionality of ERC20 tokens.

 ## What are oracles?